 Why does this bottle from Antonins stands out from the crowded ocean of red Bordeaux?
-It has a higher than usual proportion of Cabernet Sauvignon, and is aged at the domaine for 3-4 years before release.
-Those qualities are often found in the flagsh...
+It has a higher than usual proportion of Cabernet Sauvignon and is aged at the domaine for 3-4 years before release.
+These qualities are often found in the flagsh...

 The Bordeaux Blanc from Antonins is a surprisingly crisp and zesty white wine.
-Reds often hog all of the attention in Bordeaux, but this is an "all-around" white that is great to have on hand to enjoy anytime.
+Reds often garner all of the attention in Bordeaux, but this is a "year-round" white that is great to have on hand to enjoy anytime.

-Rosé might be the last thing on the mind when it comes to Bordeaux, but this is delightful and delicious rosé made from the same Cabernet and Merlot grapes that go into the red.
+Rosé may be the last thing that comes to mind when one thinks of Bordeaux, but this delightful and delicious wine is made from the same Cabernet and Merlot grapes that go into the estate's red cuvée.

 The De Roquefeuil family delivers again, with this Cab Sauv / Merlot blend that ticks all the boxes for a beautiful, structured Bordeaux red.